Lake Health

 Right of Way and Detention Basins

-Additionally, the Connecticut Federation of Lakes distributed a very informative article about the invasive hydrilla spreading throughout our Connecticut waterways.
+The Connecticut Federation of Lakes has distributed a very informative article about the invasive hydrilla spreading throughout our Connecticut waterways.
 Please take a moment to read through the article so that we can all be educated about this alarming situation.
 Additionally, click here to read the booklet “Connecticut’s Invasive Aquatic Plant, Clam and Mussel Identification Guide” from the Connecticut Agricultural Experiment Station – there are numerous photographs to help us identify invasive plants in and around the lake.

 Lake Health Documents